Arnaroo/INDEGRA/README.md

 # Preprocess DRS signals
 ------------------------------------------

 INDEGRA was tested on data basecalled with guppy 6.4.6 and aligned with minimap 2.24.
-It's imput is a bam file, necessarily aligned to a transcriptome reference.
+Its imput is a bam file, necessarily aligned to a transcriptome reference.

 ## Basecalling